VNA Development & Market History

-Following 2 previously successful fundraises, and the successful conclusion of their Stage 1A project, VN Automotive Ltd successfully raised a further £604,000 in a Round 3 funding to further develop their fully patented Electro Hydrogen Generator technology (“EHG”) and to monetise the technology through licencing agreements with major static generator, commercial vehicle and engine manufacturers.
-The manufacturers are under significant legislative pressure from governments around the world to reduce CO₂ emissions and to increase fuel efficiency, or face large fines from 2013 for every internal combustion engine they build that does not meet the legislation targets.
+Following 2 previously successful fundraises, and the successful conclusion of their Stage 1A project, VN Automotive Ltd in 2017 successfully raised a further £604,000 in a Round 3 funding to further develop their fully patented Electro Hydrogen Generator technology “EHG”.
+The company planned to monetise the technology via licencing agreements with major commercial vehicle and automotive engine manufacturers.
+Those manufacturers being under significant legislative pressure from governments around the world to reduce CO₂ emissions and to increase fuel efficiency or face large fines from 2013 for every internal combustion engine they build that does not meet the legislation targets.

-What is the opportunity & why does it exist?
+What was the 2014 opportunity & why did it exist?

-- The automotive manufacturing industry is being driven by global legislation to reduce the amount of CO2 their vehicles emit
+- The automotive manufacturing industry was being driven by global legislation to reduce the amount of CO2 their vehicles emit

 - Efforts to date have produced mixed results, but many manufacturers have not reached the 130g/km required.
 Post 2015 legislation requires a further 30% reduction from the 130g/km figure to 95g/kg

 - The ability to co-fire onboard produced hydrogen with conventional fossil fuels provided the industry with a viable solution

 What is the technology and how proven is it?